www.mayenneholidays.com - www.orneholidays.com

 Educational Experience – Learn more about the significance of D-Day and the pivotal role of the British and Allied forces in the liberation of Europe.

-The the installation will be in place from 12th April 2025 to 12th September 2025, but visiting during significant anniversaries, such as June 6th (D-Day Remembrance Day), provides a particularly moving experience, with special ceremonies and tributes taking place.
+The memorial is open year-round, but visiting during significant anniversaries, such as June 6th (D-Day Remembrance Day), provides a particularly moving experience, with special ceremonies and tributes taking place.

 Standing with Giants is located in Normandy, near the British Normandy Memorial in Ver-sur-Mer.
 It is easily accessible by car from major cities such as Caen, Bayeux, and Ouistreham.
 On-site parking is available, and guided tours may be offered during special events.

-Opening Hours: check the official website for updated times.
+Opening Hours: Open daily – check the official website for updated times.

 Entrance Fees: Free entry, though donations to veterans’ charities are welcome.